maartenzam/buildings-dashboard/README.md

 - ChartAxis.svelte is a helper component for TrendChart.svelte
 - TargetsLegend.svelte is the legend for the targets on the homepage (only shown on wide screens)
 - Modal.svelte is the modal that opens a bigger version of a chart when it is clicked on the homepage
-- EUMap.svelte is the map for the gasban and credibility indicators
+- EUMap.svelte is the map for the fossil fuels use for heating and credibility indicators
 - IndicatorSelector.svelte is the dropdown to select an indicator on the homepage
 - UnitSelector.svelte is the dropdown to select a different unit on the homepage and on the country pages
 - Treemap.svelte is the treemap for the absolute units of the fec and fechh indicators
 - LinkIcon.svelte is the svg code for the external link icon next to the country names on the homepage

-TrafficLightChart.svelte and TrafficLightLegend.svelte are unused for now.

 # Styling